KIParla/KIParla-collection/README.md

 ## How to cite

-To cite this module please include
+To cite the complete KIParla collection please include

 > Caterina, M., Silvia, B., Massimo, C., Eugenio, G., & Francesco, S. (2019).
 KIParla corpus: a new resource for spoken Italian.
 In _Proceedings of the 6th Italian Conference on Computational Linguistics CLiC-it._